 - Kuskem Waterfalls

-Divar Island is not the preferred destination in Goa for beach party goers.
-So, the visitors to the serene island are basically peace loving wanderers who likes to travel a few extra miles for unique experiences.
-With some of the high-end Resorts, Cottages and Home-stays, Divar Island has become ideal for people who are looking for unique expeditions.
-The island is divided into three villages, namely, Divar Piedade, Malar and Naroa.
+Divar Island is not the preferred destination in Goa for beach party-goers.
+So, the visitors to the serene island are peace-loving wanderers who like to travel a few extra miles for unique experiences.
+With some high-end Resorts, Cottages, and Home-stays, Divar Island has become ideal for people who are looking for unique expeditions.
+The island is divided into three villages, namely, Divar Piedade, Malar, and Naroa.
 The island is accessible by ferries on the Mandovi River from Old Goa.